Search this website

 The law of his God is in his heart; none of his steps shall slide."

-This means that "the law", which includes the Sabbath commandment, will be in the heart of every righteous man, and it must have been in the heart of Jesus:
+This means that "the law", which includes the Sabbath commandment, will be in the heart of every righteous man, and it must have been in the heart of Jesus.

-(Hebrews 10:5-7) "Therefore when he comes into the world, he says, Sacrifice and offering you would not, but a body you have prepared me:
+(Hebrews 10:5-7) "Therefore when he comes into the world, he says, Sacrifice and offering you would not, but a body you have prepared me.

 In burnt offerings and sacrifices for sin you have had no pleasure.

-The fact that this scripture refers to Jesus can be easily discerned by looking at the context (vv9-12), and we can get more information if we look at the Old Testament from where it is quoted:
+The fact that this scripture refers to Jesus can be easily discerned by looking at the context (vv9-12), and we can get more information if we look at the Old Testament from where it is quoted.

 (Psalm 40:6-8) "Sacrifice and offering you did not desire; you have opened my ears: burnt offering and sin offering you have not required.

-Then said I, Lo, I come: in the volume of the book it is written of me,
+Then I said, Lo, I come: in the volume of the book it is written of me,

 I delight to do your will, O my God: yes, your law is within my heart."